Badlands (band): Tensions, breakup, Gillen's death and Dusk (1992–1998)

-Loss of recording contract and Gillen's death

 After the UK tour was complete, Gillen was officially fired from the band.
 Lee insisted to the press that the band would continue with singer John West.
 The band wrote and recorded some new songs; however, the combination of band discord and the general decline in the popularity of heavy metal music ultimately led Atlantic Records to drop the band from its label.
-Gillen then appeared with George Lynch’s solo band on the album Sacred Groove.
+Gillen then appeared with George Lynch's solo band on the album Sacred Groove.
 Following that, he formed Sun Red Sun with guitarist Al Romano, former Alice in Chains bassist Mike Starr, and drummer Bobby Rondinelli.
 On December 1, 1993, about three years after his initial diagnosis, he died at his New Jersey home as a result of AIDS-related complications, caused by previous drug use.
 John West, Gillen's onetime Badlands replacement, was brought in to finish the Sun Red Sun recordings, and in 1998 toured with George Lynch.
 Five years later, the unreleased Badlands album Dusk (1998) was released in Japan.